flaviovdf/flaviovdf.github.io/homepage.rst

   Flavio Figueiredo, Bruno Ribeiro, Jussara M. Almeida, Nazareno Andrade, Christos Faloutsos |br|
   International Society for Music Information Retrieval - ISMIR 2016. |br|
-  :red:`(There is a mistake in Figure 3 on the conference proceedings.
+  :red:`There is a mistake in Figure 3 on the conference proceedings.
 The axis are normalized and the text considers un-normalized values.
-  Please use this version).` |br|
+  Please use this version.` |br|
   [`PDF <papers/figueiredo2016-ismir-musictraj.pdf>`__]
   [`Poster <papers/figueiredo2016-ismir-musictraj-poster.pdf>`__]
   [`Code/Data <http://github.com/flaviovdf/ismir-posters>`__]